istio/istio/README.md

 See the [contribution guidelines](CONTRIBUTING.md) for information on how to participate in the Istio project by submitting pull requests or issues.

+You can then check out how to [setup for development](devel/README.md).

 ## Community and support

 There are several [communication channels](https://istio.io/community/) available to get